fanysoft/Android_OpenStreeMap_CzechRepublic/README.md

 Data : geoJSON data are stores in /app/assets

+    1.Original folder - original data - how to ge it a] find your object at https://www.openstreetmap.org
+            b] copy its relation ID (as example 438344) c] past it to http://polygons.openstreetmap.fr/index.py
+            d] download GeoJSON file
-    1.Original folder - downloaded from http://polygons.openstreetmap.fr/index.py - insert Openstreet map Id for object you are looking for files has  x10-thousands points for each vector
+            such files for my above regions has x10-thousands points for each vector

-    2.OriginalRaw folder - ad1 removed header
+    2.OriginalRaw folder - ad1 with removed header

     3.Reduced folder - ad2 passed into ReduceJSON method to reduce size once reduced - files has x1-thousands points for each vector

-    4.ReducedRaw folder - ad3 removed header
+    4.ReducedRaw folder - ad3 with removed header

 screenshot